hmcts/backstage-portal/README.md

 ```

 A browser window should open and load `http://localhost:3000` for you to log into Backstage.

+## Examples

+You can find examples of config to make use of this Backstage instance by looking at the [HMCTS Backstage examples repository](https://github.com/hmcts/backstage-hmcts-examples)

 ## Try out the Live deployment